Legal Profession Admission Board

 Can I register if I live overseas?

-• If you are an overseas trained lawyers participating in the course from overseas for the purpose of completing subjects required for admission as a lawyer in Australia.
 Please see the 'Remote Study from Overseas Declaration' for more information.
 You will need to attach the completed declaration to your student registration case on STEMS.

 Last updated: